api2cart/Android-sdk/docs/CartApi.md

 //import org.openapitools.client.api.CartApi;

 CartApi apiInstance = new CartApi();
-String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-Max allowed count=250 String ids = 24,25; // String | Retrieves  catalog_price_rules by ids String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
+String ids = 24,25; // String | Retrieves  catalog_price_rules by ids
 String responseFields = {result{catalog_price_rules_count,catalog_price_rules{id,type,name,avail,usage_count,actions,conditions}}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
+String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String exclude = false; // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all try {
-    ModelResponseCartCatalogPriceRulesList result = apiInstance.cartCatalogPriceRulesList(pageCursor, start, count, ids, params, responseFields, exclude);
+    ModelResponseCartCatalogPriceRulesList result = apiInstance.cartCatalogPriceRulesList(start, count, pageCursor, ids, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CartApi#cartCatalogPriceRulesList");